 Chichikov arrives in a small provincial town and turns on the charm to woo local land owners, officials and the cream of local society.
 Chichikov tells the landowners that he wants to buy their “dead souls” – their serfs who exist only on paper – as he has a use for them.
 He points out that the sellers will be better off because he will be relieving them of unnecessary taxation.

 Just what use Chichikov can possibly have for people who no longer exist is a mystery and he refuses to disclose the secret of his plan.
 The locals are both greedy and suspicious.
 They want to make some quick cash out of an asset they longer possess but they are wary of Chichikov and his enterprise.
 Has he found some way to make money out of dead men?
 While the landowners are torn, the town officials continue to wine and dine Chichikov in the belief that he has the magic touch financially.
 Eventually, Chichikov breaks down the landowner’s resistance and manages to accumulate an “estate” of 400 dead souls.

 Inevitably, it all ends in tears.
 Chichikov is the rascal we knew him to be all along.
-He is a former government official fired for corruption and only just avoiding going to jail.
-His brilliant plan for the Dead Souls is just another con – he intends to use them to raise a huge loan and then skip with the proceeds.
+He is a former government official fired for corruption who only just avoided going to jail.
+His brilliant plan for the Dead Souls is just another con – he intends to mortgage them to raise a huge loan and then skip with the proceeds.